ayushinav/MT.jl/docs/src/rp/mixing_phases.md

 using MT, CairoMakie
 ```

-For various rock physics models, we require the bulk propoerty by combing multiple phases.
+For various rock physics models, we require the bulk property by combing multiple phases.
 We allow the feature to mix multiple phases to get the bulk property.

 !!! todo